-A: Our core team consists of a cardiologist, developmental specialist, registered dietician and nurse practitioner.
+A: Our core team consists of a cardiologist, developmental specialist, registered dietitian and nurse practitioner.
 We also consult with other teams within the hospital including Ear, Nose and Throat, Speech/Language Pathology and/or Occupational Therapy to test for additional issues like swallowing or breathing problems.

 Q: How will the program work during our hospital stay?

 A: A developmental specialist, like myself, will see your child once a week in Cardiac Intensive Care Unit (CICU) and twice a week when he or she is moved to the inpatient cardiology floor.
-The developmental specialist will work with the entire team of occupational therapists, speech-language pathologists, registered dieticians, certified lactation consultants and parents to develop ways to support your child's growth and development.
+The developmental specialist will work with the entire team of occupational therapists, speech-language pathologists, registered dietitians, certified lactation consultants and parents to develop ways to support your child's growth and development.